Apple Passwords vs. 1Password 2025: Can Apple’s Free App Stand Up to an Industry Leader?

 We tested Apple Passwords on an iPhone, and it was simple to use.
 The one caveat is that not all the features available are found within the Passwords App.
 The legacy contact is located in Settings > Your Name > Sign in & Security from your iPhone’s main screen.

-Also, to access your contact information for the autofill settings, you’ll need to go to Phone > Contacts, and you’ll see your contact card at the top.
+Also, to access your contact information for autofill settings, go to Phone > Contacts, and you’ll see your contact card at the top.

 1Password contains all of its features within its main dashboard.
 The only hitch is that it might not always work seamlessly with every device.
 We’ve had a few issues with password managers being buggy on occasion.
-Since they aren’t built into the OS of the device, there may be instances where they don’t work as intended, especially on mobile.
+Since they aren’t built into the device's OS, they may not work as intended, especially on mobile devices.

-As far as customer support is concerned, Apple is at the top.
-You can attend free workshops in store to learn how to better use your Apple products or connect via phone or chat to a live technician 24/7 if you run into issues.
+When it comes to customer support, Apple is at the top.
+You can attend free in-store workshops to learn how to use your Apple products better, or connect via phone or chat with a live technician 24/7 if you run into issues.

 Winner: Apple Passwords.
 It works flawlessly with Apple products, where you may run into bugs with third-party apps like 1Password.